 Sketching Always Comes Before Wireframing

 Many designers have different processes for how they work.
 Some might skip sketching and jump straight to wireframes.
 Some might skip wireframing and jump straight to mockups.
 But when you skip one or the either, you lose a lot of conceptual detail and refinement.
-The interface suffers because it enters into a stage prematurely and misses certain key elements or isn’t thoroughly refined.
+The interface suffers because it enters into a stage prematurely and isn’t thoroughly refined.

 What happens is you either end up creating the basic concept of the interface during the wireframing stage, or you end up refining the concept during the mockup stage.
-This is counter-productive because sketching is where creating the basic concept is done.
+This is counter-productive because sketching is where concepting is best done.
 Wireframing is where refining the concept is done.
-And mockups is where the visual graphics and content is done, not the interface concepting.
-When you skip the sketching and wireframing stage, you end up thinking about too many things in one stage.
-This not only makes it hard on the designer, but it takes a lot away from the interface because the concept doesn’t get the full attention it needs to fully develop.
+And mockups is where the visual graphics and content placement is done.

 Sketching Helps You Brainstorm Ideas with Clients